Jamalzahid/FaultSpy/README.md

-### Android ANR Spy
+### Android Fault Spy
-Android Fault Spy is the most simplest library that helps android developers to detect ANRs and crashes.
+Android Fault Spy is the most simplest and light weight library that helps android developers to detect ANRs and crashes.
 The FaultSpy library helps in detecting and reporting Application Not Responding (ANR) and crash issues in Android applications.
 It provides integration with Firebase Crashlytics for reporting and allows setting custom actions when an ANR or Crash is detected.

 ### Features
 1. Detect ANR